 So here we have the high virtues, and they have a common element of inner surrender in them.

-What about exercise?
-Would you agree with my sister that that is the whole point?
+What about physical exercise?
+Would you agree with my sister, a lifetime runner, that that is the whole point?

 Core messages of great religions are equivalent to inner surrenderSo, What about religion?
 I have a story about every religion other than Wicca and Jainism, and that's because I don't know anything about Wicca and Jainism.
 Islam, for example, is a word which means "submission".
 Boom, done, need I say more?
 I didn't think so.
 But we can run the list.